£50m vision for Merthyr heritage tourism

 Cllr Geraint Thomas, who leads the council's regeneration department, went to school at Cyfarthfa Castle as did many hundreds of others.

 "Merthyr people are proud people.
-We want our town to be the best, the top of every league for the right reasons not for the wrong reasons."
+We want our town to be the best, the top of every league for the right reasons not for the wrong reasons.

-He added: "Merthyr Tydfil and the surrounding valleys created the world we live in.
+"Merthyr Tydfil and the surrounding valleys created the world we live in.
 It was our blood, our sweat, our tears that paved the way for Cardiff and for London."

 This is not the first time there have been proposals to develop Merthyr's heritage.